 There’s no silver bullet technique for B2B demand generation.
-But, at the same time, we’re not out here hunting Werewolves, we’re generating demand—at least, we’re trying to.
+But, at the same time, we’re not out here hunting werewolves, we’re generating demand.
+And we’re going to show you how.

-In this article, we’ve collected eight demand generation best practices from the experts, so SaaS marketers like yourself can establish a starting point for DG, or build a comprehensive demand generation campaign that will drive results.
+In this article, we’ve collected eight demand generation best practices from the experts, so SaaS marketers like you can establish a starting point for DG, or build a comprehensive demand generation campaign that will drive real, tangible results.

-Before you get started with your demand gen efforts, identify some key parameters of your demand gen strategy with this article.
+Before you get started with your demand gen efforts, we’re going to help you identify some key parameters of your demand gen strategy in this guide.

 Start with a clear outline of your objectives and a budget for your demand gen efforts.
-Look at the resources you already have and analyze their current performance alongside benchmarking some greater success metrics.
+Look at the resources you already have and analyze their current performance, while benchmarking some greater success metrics.
 Identify resources that have brought in your highest-paying accounts.

-Once you’ve identified your low-hanging fruit, you’re ready to start strategizing to capitalize on it.
-However, remember your strategy is just one step in the right direction to generating demand.
+Once you’ve identified your focus, you’re ready to start strategizing.
+Remember, your strategy is just one step in the right direction, towards generating demand.
 DG is an ongoing, ever-changing process, and you’ll need to identify some recurring best practices that work well.
-(Spoiler alert: they’re coming up!)
+(Spoiler alert: we’re about to reveal them!)

 Looking at metrics like ROI and conversion rates is a great starting point for measuring your DG and identifying those best practices with quantitative data sets.
 This data, alongside what we’re about to share, will help you to continue fine-tuning your strategy.

-43% of marketers say organic search brings a major share of website traffic, and that’s why organic search tops this list of demand generation best practices.
+43% of marketers say organic search brings a major share of website traffic, and that’s why organic search tops this list of demand generation ideas.

 In the long run, organic search provides a relatively low-cost playing field where SaaS marketers have the opportunity to generate ample demand.
 The ROI on organic search, if done right, can be lightyears beyond paid alternatives like search engine CPC marketing.

 The key to capitalizing on the potential of organic search is an impactful SaaS SEO strategy.
-The crux of a Search Engine Optimization (SEO) strategy is the goal to rank in search engines for a target keyword, phrase, or topic.
+The ultimate goal of an SEO strategy is to rank in SERPs for a specific target keyword, phrase, or topic.

-Keywords are the gateways that bring users with relevant search intent to your website, grow awareness of your product, and generating more demand and leads over time.
-This is why keyword research is the foundation of an SEO strategy.
+Keywords bring users with relevant search intent to your website, grow awareness of your product, and generate more demand and leads over time.
+That’s why keyword research should be at the heart of your SEO strategy.

 Remember, Google’s algorithm is ever-evolving.
-As a SaaS marketer, if your plate is full, consider outsourcing your SEO to an experienced content marketing consultant or SaaS SEO agency—Psst.
+As a SaaS marketer, you’ll likely have a lot on your plate: consider outsourcing your SEO to an experienced content marketing consultant or SaaS SEO agency—Psst.
 We know a thing or two about it!

-This is especially important if you’re discovering a new niche or introducing an innovative solution to an age-old problem.
-In this case, you’ll need to educate potential customers about how your brand mission is helpful and why they need your product for their pain point.
-The most effective way to do this is by creating educational and thought leadership content.
+This is particularly important if you’re exploring a new market niche or introducing an innovative solution to an age-old problem.
+In this case, you’ll need to educate potential customers about how your brand mission is helpful and why they need your product for their pain points.
+The most effective way to do this is by creating educational and thought leadership content to post online.

-Creating this type of content comes with a mix of great SEO resources, talented writers, and providing unique insights that only your business is in a position to share.
+Creating this type of content comes with a mix of great SEO resources, expert writers, and unique insights that only your business is in a position to share.

-Once you’ve become an authority brand, you should start to see a greater pull from target customers for your content as your product and brand become a seemingly obvious solution to user pain points.
+As you become more of an authority brand, you should start to see a greater pull from target customers for your content, as your product and brand become a seemingly obvious solution to user pain points.
 It should make your sales efforts, well, less of an effort.

-SEMrush and Ahrefs are also great tools to help you fine-tune content.
-Both have an education center with tons of valuable insights which includes articles, tutorials, and video resources.
+SEMrush and Ahrefs are also great tools to help you fine-tune your content.
+Both have an education center with tons of valuable insights which include articles, tutorials, and video resources.

 Plus, they’re a great example of becoming an authority figure within their niche.
 Over the years, both brands have managed to connect with their users by providing them with free, valuable resources.